cgarciaarano/homelab/ansible/README.md

 ## Playbooks

 There are some examples in the playbooks directory.
-As an execise, I'm going to write a playbook to install PostgreSQL 9.x.
+As an exercise, I'm going to write a playbook to install PostgreSQL 9.x.

 ### PostgreSQL